 - Supports permanent identifier (DOI) for your code with integration to Zenodo.
 See: Making your code citable.

-Aalto Version Control System (version.aalto.fi) runs on Gitlab CE and it provides git version control for software.
+- The Aalto Version Control System (version.aalto.fi) runs a private Gitlab for the Aalto community, which provides an interface functionally equivalent to Github.
 Any research project in Aalto University may use it, including collaborative projects with research partners outside the university.

 - Aalto Version Control System is like Github, but hosted by Aalto.
 Basic features are the same, but you have local support and can have unlimited private repositories.
 They also allow external collaborator access.

 - The primary benefit of Aalto Gitlab is self-control and private repositories for individuals and organizations.

 - For more information, see scicomp or Aalto instructions.

 Github and version.aalto.fi don't provide permanent project hosting, even if it's not immediately deleted.
 To permanently store code (for example, storing a version referred to by a published paper), we recommend the Github Zenodo integration, which also makes your code citeable with a DOI (you can also directly archive code on Zenodo, too).
 For more information, see the Github guide on Zenodo.